The government recommends all children aged 6 months to 5 years are given vitamin supplements containing vitamins A, C and D every day.

 - kiwi fruit

-It's important for children to eat healthily to make sure they're getting all the energy and nutrients they need to grow and develop properly.
+It's important for children to eat a wide variety of foods to make sure they're getting all the energy and nutrients they need to grow and develop properly.

-Get more advice and information on healthy eating for babies and young children:
+Get more advice and information on a balanced diet for babies and young children: